 Whether it’s racism, gender inequality, or the lack of workplace regulation, employees across the world have had enough.
 And yes, this can directly impact investors who fund companies with their hard-earned money.

 Here’s how.
-With the pandemic bringing workplace operational issues into the limelight, companies in the coming years will have to work on the way they treat their employees and maintain relationships with their supply chains.
+With the pandemic bringing workplace operational issues into the limelight, companies will have to improve how they treat their employees and maintain relationships with their supply chains in the coming years.

-Similarly, the previous years highlighted other looming issues like inequality, inconsistent pay ratios, and executive remuneration gaps.
-As people become more aware of their rights, investors will have to make their portfolio enterprises contribute positively towards these social issues.
+Similarly, previous years highlighted inequality, inconsistent pay ratios, and executive remuneration gaps.
+As people become more aware of their rights, investors must ensure that their portfolio enterprises contribute positively to these social issues.

 Companies that effectively work to bridge the social gap between their employees and provide the necessary benefits to their local supply chains will see an evident rise in their stock prices.

-On the other hand, companies that fail to do so can end up with devastating impacts such as worker strikes, lawsuits, and social boycotts.
-This will lead to immediate stock depreciation and reduce employee innovation, productivity, and motivation in the long run.
+On the other hand, companies that fail to do so can suffer devastating impacts, such as worker strikes, lawsuits, and social boycotts.
+In the long run, this will lead to immediate stock depreciation and reduce employee innovation, productivity, and motivation.

 Going for Diverse Food Options

-An evident example is Impossible Foods, a famous plant-based meat alternative company.
-Since the pandemic combined with lockdowns and the lack of physical activity led people to choose healthier diet options, the company sells its products in more than 11,000 retail stores across the US.
+An obvious example is Impossible Foods, a famous plant-based meat alternative company.
+Since the pandemic, combined with lockdowns and a lack of physical activity, led people to choose healthier diet options, the company sells its products in more than 11,000 retail stores across the US.

 That denotes a significant rise in demand, almost 77 times its original in-store demand before the pandemic.
 Similarly, notable restaurants like Taco Bell and McDonald’s are taking steps towards producing diverse food options for consumers.